 - The occurrence of summer heatwaves, frost, hailstones, prolonged winter, and drought have destroyed wheat crops leading to lower yields.
 Lower quality.

 - Due to pests disease, the farmers have to spray the crop with crop chemicals hence increasing the cost of production lowers the quality or quantity produced

-- Canada faces competition from other wheat-producing countries which has reduced the market for her produce
+- Canada faces competition from other wheat-producing countries which has reduced the market for its produce

-- The frozen waterways in winter limits accessibility to the markets.
+- The frozen waterways in winter limit accessibility to the markets.